Herring Gull Larus argentatus

 Conversely, in recent years small numbers have begun breeding on flat-roofed buildings in Birmingham and Worcester.
 Even larger numbers of Lesser Black-backs are also now breeding at these sites.
 As nesting gulls can be quite aggressive, there is public concern at this phenomenon.
 In the Bristol area, where roof-top nesting is well-established, there is now a recognised 'problem' and means of dispersing the gulls are being investigated.

 Herring Gull is a numerous winter visitor to the region and is found in moderate to large numbers at all the major gull roosts.
 It remains a numerous species but there was evidence of a decline during the latter part of the 1970s and the 1980s compared with peak numbers recorded during the early 1970s.
-During that period peak counts included 5000 at Draycote Water (Warks), 4000 at Blithfield Reservoir (Staffs), 3500 at Chasewater in (Staffs) and 1000 in the Kingsbury area of the Warwickshire Tame Valley.
+During that period, peak counts included 5000 at Draycote Water (Warks), 4000 at Blithfield Reservoir (Staffs), 3500 at Chasewater (Staffs) and 1000 in the Kingsbury area of the Warwickshire Tame Valley.
 Harrison et al. (1982) estimated that over 15000 were wintering in the region during the early 1970's but that this had declined to 10000-12000 by the end of the decade.
-The regional trend suggests relatively stable numbers during the 30 years up to 2015 (Table 1).
 Harrison & Harrison (2005) estimated that the regional wintering population was between 5000 and 8000 at the start of the current millennium.
 Since that time, numbers at individual sites have varied, primarily reflecting levels of activity at the nearest landfill sites.
 In N. Warks the closure of landfill sites has already been reflected in lower numbers of LWHGs at the Coton Lakes roost.
 In Worcs over 6000 Herring Gulls have been counted at the huge Throckmorton Landfill but that site too is no longer receiving household waste in October 2016, with a radical decline in the numbers of LWHGs.
 Landfill with organic waste was reinitiated during 2018 (apparently as a result of problems with county incinerators) and there was a partial recovery in the numbers of LWHGs.
 This is presumably a temporary 'reprieve' and it will be interesting to see how numbers respond, now that new landfill operations are actively discouraged.

 The five-yearly mean maximum counts at selected sites between 1986 and 2015 are presented in Table 1.